 join.
 Whether you join us or not, you will always be a part of this organization...a brother (or sister)-in-arms.

 the sacrifices made by the select few and the ongoing bravery performed by our troops on a daily basis.
 Additionally,

 we counsel fellow veterans on their entitlements under various benefits offered to those who served.
 This is obtained

 Post 5481 needs new members with new ideas to sustain our effectiveness in being a leading force within our community.

 When Uncle Sam beckoned we replied and served with pride and honor, fulfilling our patriotic duty.
 Continue to serve...

 join the Post and be with your comrades once again.
 Although we no longer wear the uniform...we remain soldiers nevertheless...

 Information About Post 5481

-Montville Memorial Post 5481 was founded in 1970 with 34 members and currently has approximately 130 members.
+Montville Memorial Post 5481 was founded in 1970 with 34 members.
+Our current membership is 87.
 By National Charter, membership is limited to those

 military personnel who served overseas during a period of National Conflict.
 The Post's home is located at 132 Changebridge Road in Montville, New Jersey,

 be good citizens in our home community by participating in its projects and activities, particularly in those areas of patriotism and where our military background

 Military Funeral Services